-In order to ensure that the named executive officers are held accountable for the Company's performance and changes in stockholder value, management and the Compensation Committee generally allocate total compensation such that the portion of compensation attributable to fixed elements, such as salary and benefits, decreases with increasingly higher levels of responsibility, and the portion attributable to variable, performance-based elements increases.
-The portions of the total compensation for Messrs.
-DeMatteo, Raines, Bartel, Lloyd and Mauler that are attributable to performance-based measures are 58%, 57%, 50%, 50% and 50%, respectively.
+In order to ensure that the Named Executive Officers are held accountable for the Company's performance and changes in stockholder value, management and the Compensation Committee generally allocate total compensation such that the portion of compensation attributable to fixed elements, such as salary and benefits, decreases with increasing levels of responsibility, and the portion attributable to variable, performance-based elements increases.
+The portions of the targeted total compensation for fiscal 2013 for Messrs.
+DeMatteo, Raines, Bartel, Lloyd and Mauler that are attributable to performance-based measures are 55%, 57%, 50%, 50% and 50%, respectively.